 One particular electroweak correction of interest is that due to photons coming from the proton in the initial state.
 This requires the inclusion of the photon as a parton inside the proton, with an associated parton distribution function (PDF).
 This is necessary both for consistency when electroweak corrections are included and because the photon-initiated processes can become significant at high energies.
 The treatment of the photon PDF in a global analysis was first performed by the MRST collaboration~\cite{Martin:2004dh}.
 Since then, both NNPDF and CTEQ collaborations have introduced photon PDFs~\cite{Ball:2013hta,Schmidt:2015zda}, along with PDF evolution at leading order (LO) in QED and next-to-leading order (NLO) or NNLO in QCD.
-The MRST2004QED set contains photon PDFs with a parametrization based on radiation off of ``primordial'' up and down quarks, with the photon radiation cut off at low scales.
-Two choices of the cutoff are given: a set with the cutoff at the current quark masses is labeled as MRST0 and a set with the cutoff at the constituent quark masses is labeled as MRST1\cite{Martin:2004dh}.
-The NNPDF2.3QED set uses a more general photon parametrization, which was then constrained by $W$, $Z$ and Drell-Yan data at the LHC~\cite{Ball:2013hta}.
+The MRST2004QED set contains photon PDFs with a parametrization based on radiation off of ``primordial'' up and down quarks, with the photon radiation cut off at either the current quark masses (MRST0), or the constituent quark masses (MRST1) \cite{Martin:2004dh}.
+The NNPDF2.3QED set uses a more general photon parametrization, which was then constrained by Drell-Yan data at the LHC ~\cite{Ball:2013hta}.
 This was recently updated in the NNPDF3.0QED set~\cite{Ball:2014uwa}.
-The CT14QED sets also use the radiative ansatz, but for the ``inelastic'' component of the photon PDF only and with the inelastic photon momentum fraction at the initial scale left as a free parameter.
+The CT14QED set also uses the radiative ansatz, but for the ``inelastic'' component of the photon PDF only and with the inelastic photon momentum fraction at the initial scale left as a free parameter.